The Career Center provides career development and employment services for students with disabilities. These resources include:

 Workforce Recruitment Program

-The Federal Workforce Recruitment Program (WRP) is a recruitment and referral program that connects federal agencies and private sector employers nationwide with undergraduate and graduate college students and recent graduates with disabilities (US citizenship required) seeking temporary (summer) or permanent jobs.
+The Federal Workforce Recruitment Program (WRP) is a recruitment and referral program that connects federal agencies nationwide with undergraduate and graduate college students and recent graduates with disabilities (US citizenship required) seeking temporary (summer) or permanent jobs.

 The U.S. Federal Government Pathways Programs have been created to help current students find paid internships, and recent graduates, full-time openings, with federal agencies.
 You can search for these kinds of openings via a link on the website to USA Jobs – the federal government’s official jobs site.
 For assistance with a federal government employment application and/or to learn how to receive academic credit for an internship, contact the Rutgers-Camden Career Center.